-When platforms train their workers, giving them lifelong skills, everyone thrives -- the platform, the workers, and the broader economy.
-It's like upskilling, but better.
+Platforms are training their workers, giving them lifelong skills that benefit the platform, the workers, and the broader economy.

 Learn From The Best

 Marketplace platforms provide training to the vendors and workers using their websites because it's necessary for their businesses to succeed.
 Sometimes this training results in skills that workers can use both on and off the platform and that play a transformational role in their livelihoods.